niels-lubbes/surface_equivalence/README.md

 ## Introduction

-Surface-Equivalence is a library for computing projective isomorphisms between surfaces, if such isomorphisms exists.
+Surface-Equivalence is a library for computing projective isomorphisms between rational surfaces that are given in terms of their parametrizations.
+The main idea is to reduce the computation of such projective isomorphisms to five base cases by modifying the parametric maps such that the components of the resulting maps have lower degree.
+Our method can be used to compute affine, Euclidean and Moebius isomorphisms between surfaces.

 The underlying theory for these for these algorithm was developed by [Bert Jüttler](http://www.ag.jku.at/),
 [Niels Lubbes](https://nielslubbes.com) and